 Teething is the process where baby teeth or “milk teeth” appear in sequence by popping out of the gums, which normally arrive in pairs.
-Most of the time, the first pair of teeth that erupts in the gums are the lower front teeth, also known as the lower front teeth.
+Most of the time, the first pair of teeth that erupts in the gums are the lower front teeth.

-Teeth differ in the shape, their size, and how they’re located in a person’s jaw.
-These variations make the teeth work together in making sure you chew, smile and speak easily and naturally.
-Aside from that, it also forms and gives shape to a person’s face.
+Teeth differ in shape, size and how they’re located in a person’s jaw.
+These variations help form and give shape to a person’s face.

-After being born, people normally have 20 teeth that will start coming out of the gums around 6 months of age and they normally fall out during childhood.
-During the six-month period after birth, most of the time, there is a specific teething order for the different types of milk teeth.
-Then, all of the permanent teeth (32) would have normally erupted by the time a person reaches the age of 21 (x).
+After being born, people normally have 20 teeth that will start coming out of the gums around 6 months of age, and they normally fall out during childhood.
+During the six-month period after birth, there is typically a specific teething order for the different types of milk teeth.
+Then, all of the permanent teeth would have normally erupted by the time a person reaches the age of 21 (x).